 Students and alumni who intend to interview with the college’s Health Professions Advisory Committee must have an Interfolio Dossier and collect letters through that system.
 Please discuss the timing of upgrading to Interfolio Dossier Deliver with your pre-health adviser.

-Does one of your writers need to send a letter directly to the career office?
+Does one of your writers need to send a letter directly to the Hale Center for Career Development?

-If your letter writer needs or wants to send a paper or digital copy of a confidential letter to the career office:
+If your letter writer needs or wants to send a paper or digital copy of a confidential letter to the Hale Center for Career Development:

 - Provide the recommender with a signed paper-based request that waives your right to view the contents of the document.
-(Connecticut College Letter of Recommendation Request Form ).
+(Connecticut College Letter of Recommendation Request Form ?).
 You can present this form to the recommender in person OR print, sign, scan and email the form.
-The writer sends the letter to the Career Office as directed on the form.
+The writer sends the letter to the The Hale Center for Career Development as directed on the form.
 We will digitize and add the letter to your Interfolio Dossier.

 Pre-Professional: Pre-Health, Pre-Law, Pre-Business